 Continuation of Intermediate Spanish I. Grammar review, moving toward increased proficiency in composition, listening comprehension, pronunciation, speaking, reading, and writing.
 Emphasis on cultural context.
 Students may take 1 Spanish course numbered between 2200 and 2209 for credit.
-May not be taken for credit after SPAN 3110.
+Cannot be taken for credit after SPAN 3110.
 Prerequisite: SPAN 2100 or equivalent.

-Prereq: SPAN 2100 or equivalent; Open to degree and PACE students
+Prereq: SPAN 2100 or equivalent; Open to Degree and PACE students

 Note: These dates may change before registration begins.

 Note: These dates may not be accurate for select courses during the Summer Session.

 |Last Day to Drop

 There are no courses that meet this criteria.